DmitryOlshansky/gchunt/README.md

 ## How it works

 gchunt transforms a stream of GC usage warnings of a D compiler to a nice wiki table.
-This relies on 2.066 fronted feature to print [GC allocation points](http://dlang.org/changelog.html#vgc-switch).
+This relies on 2.066 D frontend feature to print [GC allocation points](http://dlang.org/changelog.html#vgc-switch).

 For a given project build log, a wiki-table is generated, with columns containing:
     * module name